 The PainterLab is a monthly online live interactive session for all PaintboxTV monthly and annual subscribing Premium Members.
-To register please email me (email@example.com) with subject line “Next PainterLab RSVP” at least 60 minutes in advance, so I know who to expect at the session.
+To register please email me (email@example.com) with subject line “Next PainterLab RSVP” at least 60 minutes in advance.
+I will then email you the link to join the session.
 If you can’t make it in person, or you wish to review what was covered, I post the recording on PaintboxTV for members to see later.

 PainterLab is an informal monthly virtual Q & A session, open to all current PaintboxTV Premium Members, where you can get help with your technical and artistic questions, feedback and advice on projects, learn more about Painter and pick up useful tips and techniques.
 You need to be a current member at the time of the PainterLab – it is included in your subscription.